cmstas/Software/alexBeamer/README.md

   2. "name.Underline('Alex')" to get your name bolded and underlined.
 Right now only supported for Alex; add your name in the same way.
   3. Make title slide with name.TitleSlide("Presentation Name").
   4. All other sides should be started with name.NewSlide() and finished with name.FinishSlide()
-  5. Add a title to the slide with name.Title("The Title");
+  5. Add a title to the slide with name.Title("The Title") -- if you want a title on your slide
   5. Then choose the template you want and feed it the necessary arguments.
   6. If your template has a text box, feed it with name->Text(R"(  blah  )"), where blah is your text in regular LaTeX format.
 You can use multiple lines, etc., this is just normal LaTeX.
-For multiple text boxes, just call this command twice -- they get filled from top to bottom.
+If your template supports multiple text boxes, just call this command twice -- they get filled from upper left to bottom right.

 ###Templates
   - TextPlotPlot("plot1", "plot2", "options");